alimate/errors-spring-boot-starter/README.md

 ### Prerequisites
 The main dependency is JDK 8+.
 Tested with:
- - JDK 8, JDK 9 and JDK 10 on both Linux and OSX
+ - JDK 8, JDK 9, JDK 10 and JDK 11 on both Linux and OSX
- - Spring Boot `2.0.5.RELEASE`
+ - Spring Boot `2.1.0.RELEASE`

 ### Overview
 The `WebErrorHandler` implementations are responsible for handling different kinds of exceptions.
 When an exception